Matthew Weiner – Creator/Executive Producer/Writer/Director

-Weiner has been nominated for a total of 11 Emmy® Awards for Outstanding Writing for a Drama Series.
+Weiner has been nominated for a total of 13 Emmys for Outstanding Writing for a Drama Series including as a double nominee for final season’s “Lost Horizon,” written with Semi Chellas, and the series finale, “Person to Person,” which Weiner also directed.
 He won the award for the series pilot, as well as for the second season episode, “Meditations in an Emergency,” with Kater Gordon, and for the third season episode, “Shut the Door.
 Have a Seat.” with Erin Levy.
-Most recently, Weiner won the Writers Guild Award for Best Episodic Drama for the season five episode “The Other Woman,” with Semi Chellas.
+Most recently, Weiner and the show’s writing team won the 2016 WGA Award for Best Dramatic Series for the show’s final season.

-Weiner has also received Directors Guild nominations for his efforts behind the camera on “Meditations in an Emergency” in season two and the season three finale, “Shut the Door.
+Weiner has also received Directors Guild nominations for his efforts behind the camera including for the series finale, “Person to Person,” “Meditations in an Emergency” in Season 2 and the Season 3 finale, “Shut the Door.
 Have a Seat.”
-In 2012, Weiner was awarded the Brandon Tartikoff Legacy Award, which is given annually to television professionals who exhibit extraordinary passion, leadership, independence, and vision, in the process of creating television programming.
+In 2012, Weiner was awarded the Brandon Tartikoff Legacy Award, which is given annually to television professionals who exhibit extraordinary passion, leadership, independence and vision in the process of creating television programming.

-Born in Los Angeles, California, Weiner studied philosophy, literature, and history at Wesleyan University.
+Born in Baltimore, Weiner studied Philosophy, Literature, and History at Wesleyan University.
 He also earned his MFA from the University of Southern California School of Cinema and Television.
 Weiner currently lives in Los Angeles with his wife, architect Linda Brettler, and their four sons.